marcinjahn/technology-notebook/src/docs/programming/dotnet/asp-net-core/razor-pages.md

 Complex logic for a page should be handled in a the `PageModel` (a base class for page models).
 We could use it to load data from some DB, etc. It is a "code behind" file, similar to WPF.

+The model to use for a Page is specified with the `@model` directive.

 ::: tip Controller
 `PageModel` name is unfortunate.
 It's a *Controller* in the MVC paradigm.